Pi-hils/CV/README.md

 ## Skills

 <h4><strong>Fast Learner | Adaptability</strong></h4>
 At Makers, we were continually pushed to stretch ourselves and develop our skills daily.
 With the concepts and topics used in learning Ruby, I was able to quickly pick up Ruby on Rails during a 2 weeks project to recreate Acebook.
 Javascript ES6 and the ES5 was no different when it was introduced in weeks 5 & 7.
-For our final group project, we took advantage of the opportunity we had and decided to learn the language in depth and hence used some JavaScript libraries including jQuery and Ajax to complete the project.
-Having no prior knowledge or background in any of these technologies, it was a testament to how fast I can adapt and learn new technologies in a collaborative environment.
+For our final group project, I took advantage of the opportunity I had and decided to learn the language in depth and hence used some JavaScript libraries including jQuery and Ajax to complete the project.
+Having no prior knowledge or background in any of these technologies, it was a testament to how fast I can learn new technologies in a collaborative environment, and the passion I have to grow.

 <br>
 <h4><strong>Teamwork | Leadership | Communication </strong></h4>
 Working within a global Fintech company created countless opportunities to work collaboratively, adapt to any environment, as well as develop my leadership skills.
 Within 2 months of joining the organisation, I took the responsibility of owning an entire Account process.
 This meant that I was assisting both our clients in Ireland and customers from across the globe to resolve issues.
 As the clients increased in number, I offered training and frequent virtual meetings with colleagues in Singapore, Spain and America as well as other departments such as the Operations team and our software engineers to keep them all updated and anticipate issues that may occur.
-I collaborated with our product managers to offer feedback and create tools to improve the processes.
-Coming from a sporting background to a Fintech and taking responsibility for an entire process within that short period of time is evidence that I enjoy adapting and thriving in a collaborative and ambitious space.
+I collaborated with our Product Managers to offer feedback and create tools to improve the processes.
+Coming from a Sport Science background to a Fintech and taking responsibility for an entire process within that short period of time is evidence that I enjoy adapting and thriving in a collaborative and ambitious space.
 <br>

 ## Education